Localization persisting under aperiodic driving

 For Floquet systems, to diagnose the localization properties of single-particle eigenstates, one can use the participation ratio (PR) defined as $ R_k = 1/\sum_i |\psi_i^k|^4, $ where $\psi_i^k$ denotes the $k$-th eigenfunction at site $i$ of the Floquet operator~\cite{roy2018multifractality,kramer1993localization}.
 To quantify the average spreading of the eigenvectors in real space, the average PR is defined over all eigenstates and different disorder realizations $\bar{R} = \langle R_k\rangle_{k,r}$.
 For general delocalized states, one obtains $\bar{R}/L \sim O(1)$, whereas for perfectly localized ones $\bar{R}/L \sim 1/L$~\cite{kramer1993localization}.
 However, in contrast to Floquet systems, a time-independent Floquet time evolution operator and its eigenstates are not available for our aperiodic system.
 Alternatively, $\bar{R}(t)/L$ is computed via the instantaneous eigenstates of the time evolution operator $U_m$ at each stroboscopic time $t=2^mT$.

 As shown in Fig.~\ref{fig:IPR} (a), for the case without potential disorder $h_{max}=0$, the average PR $\bar{R}/L$ remains at a constant small value indicating that single-particle eigenstates of the evolution operator remain localized.
-In contrast, the inclusion of potential disorder drastically changes the behavior: following a plateau at low values for finite time $t\sim 10^2$, $\bar{R}/L$ rapidly grows to system size independent values ($O(1)$) indicating delocalization.
+Indeed, for each $k-$subspace, in the long-time limit, the time evolution operator recursively determined by Eq.~\ref{eq.recursive} can be directly diagonalized by $\ket{\uparrow}_k$ and $\ket{\downarrow}_k$, the same eigenstates of the static Hamiltonian $H_{\mathrm{0}}$~\cite{nandy2017aperiodically,SM}.
+In contrast, the inclusion of potential disorder drastically changes the behavior as different $k-$subspaces start to mix: following a plateau at low values for finite time $t\sim 10^2$, $\bar{R}/L$ rapidly grows to system size independent values ($O(1)$) indicating delocalization.
 We verified that delocalization occurs for any nonzero value $h_{max}$ as shown in Fig.~\ref{fig:IPR} (b) where the average PR at a long time $t\approx 10^{12}$ is plotted.
 As a comparison, for the Floquet operator $U_-U_+$ and the static Hamiltonian $H_+$, the average $\bar{R}/L$ always reduces for larger $h_{max}$ suggesting that eigenstates are more localized.
+Such a comparison suggests that the single-particle chiral symmetry protection becomes particularly crucial for aperiodic drives.